SI Joint Pain

 Platelet-Rich Plasma (PRP) Therapy

-• Can help reduce pain and improve function
+• It can help reduce pain and improve function

-• Uses the patient’s own blood components to promote healing
+• Uses the patient’s blood components to promote healing

 Radiofrequency Ablation (RFA)